Research Policy Analysis and Coordination

 The University has not issued a university-wide policy on the use of biohazards and carcinogens.
 However, in accordance with the University Policy on Health, Safety and the Environment (Section 3-200), the University follows applicable State and federal guidelines and regulations covering biohazards, carcinogens, select agents and toxins.
 These guidelines and regulations are implemented by the campus or Laboratory Environmental Health and Safety Office and Institutional Biosafety Committees.

-3-410 Responsibilities of the Environmental Health and Safety Office for Recomdinant DNA, Biohazards and Carcinogens
+3-410 Responsibilities of the Environmental Health and Safety Office for Recombinant DNA, Biohazards and Carcinogens

 Each campus or Laboratory Environmental Health and Safety Office (EH&S) is responsible for monitoring and assisting departments and individuals who use hazardous materials to comply with University procedures and relevant government regulations.
-EH&S is responsible for implementing the National Institute of Health (NIH) Guidelines for Research Involving Recombinant DNA (rDNA) Molecules, the Centers for Disease Control (CDC) Biosafety in Microbiological and Biomedical Laboratories (BMBL) and CDC regulations on “Select Agents and Toxins” at 42 CFR 73, the Department of Agriculture regulations on “Possession, Use, and Transfer of Select Agents and Toxins,” at 7 CFR 331 and 9 CFR 121, and other guidelines listed below in Sections 3-450 to 3-470 for research using biohazardous and carcinogenic materials and for advising researchers and students regarding compliance with these guidelines.
+EH&S is responsible for implementing the National Institute of Health (NIH) Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules, the Centers for Disease Control (CDC) Biosafety in Microbiological and Biomedical Laboratories (BMBL) and CDC regulations on “Select Agents and Toxins” at 42 CFR 73, the Department of Agriculture regulations on “Possession, Use, and Transfer of Select Agents and Toxins,” at 7 CFR 331 and 9 CFR 121, and other guidelines listed below in Sections 3-450 to 3-470 for research using biohazardous and carcinogenic materials.
+EH&S is also responsible for advising researchers and students regarding compliance with these guidelines.
 In cases where the Department of Energy (DOE) has issued Orders covering any of these areas, the Lawrence Berkeley National Laboratory (LBNL) generally follows these DOE Orders.
 Where there are no DOE Orders, LBNL follows applicable federal regulations.

-The campus Institutional Biosafety Committee, required by the NIH Guidelines, approves EH&S policies and reviews higher risk research proposals.
-The Biological Safety Officer described in the NIH Guidelines is an administrative staff member of EH&S. Proposals for higher biosafety level research are presented to the campus Institutional Biosafety Committee via EH&S for review and approval.
-(See Section 3-452.)
+The Biological Safety Officer described in the NIH Guidelines is an administrative staff member of EH&S. Each campus's Institutional Biosafety Committee (required by the NIH Guidelines) approves EH&S policies and reviews research proposals with biohazardous risks.
+Proposals for higher biosafety level research are presented to the campus Institutional Biosafety Committee via EH&S for review and approval (See Section 3-452).

 The Principal Investigator generally submits a proposal requiring the campus Institutional Biosafety Committee review and approval directly to that committee through EH&S prior to sending it to the Contracts and Grants Office.

-When the Office of Environmental Health and Safety receives the proposal or the C&G proposal cover sheet, it can begin the review and approval procedures necessary.
-However, if a laboratory needs modifications, safety instruments, or other requirements to be approved for the proposed research, the Principal Investigator should be aware of the costs incurred by such required renovations and modifications when determining the proposed research budget.
-If the PI does not know whether a proposed laboratory will meet EH&S requirements, consulting with campus EH&S staff before determining the proposal budget would let the PI know if the proposed research would involve laboratory renovation or modification expenditures.
+When EH&S receives the proposal or the C&G proposal cover sheet, it can begin the review process.
+However, if a Principal Investigator (PI) needs to renovate their laboratory space, acquire safety equipment, or meet other requirements to conduct the proposed research, the PI should be aware of these costs when creating the proposed research budget.
+If the PI does not know whether their laboratory or equipment will meet EH&S requirements for the proposed research, it is recommended that the PI consult with campus EH&S staff before creating the proposal budget.

-If a proposal using recombinant DNA contains proprietary data and potentially patentable concepts, a Proprietary Data legend should be included by the Principal Investigator.
-This legend would specify the paragraphs and pages which contain potentially patentable concepts and proprietary data.
-Supplemental information on this subject is disseminated via Contract and Grant Memo79-33.
+If a proposal using recombinant or synthetic nucleic acids contains proprietary data and potentially patentable concepts, the PI should include a Proprietary Data legend in the proposal.
+This legend would specify which paragraphs and pages contain potentially patentable concepts and proprietary data.
+Supplemental information on this subject is disseminated via Contract and Grant Memo 79-33.

-Each campus has developed its own purchasing policies and guidelines for procuring these regulated materials.
+Each campus has developed its own purchasing policies and guidelines for procuring regulated materials.
 These campus policies are governed by the campus Biosafety Committee.
-For specific requirements, campus investigators should contact the campus Biosafety Officer in the campus EH&S Office.
+For specific requirements, PIs should contact their campus's Biosafety Officer in the EH&S Office.

-Biohazards, as the term is used in the context of scientific research, are microorganisms, including recombinant DNA (rDNA) molecules, which are commonly accepted as posing a hazard to human health or the environment.
-Biohazards used in research include pathogenic bacteria, fungi, parasites, protozoans, viruses, oncogenic viruses, rDNA, and plant and animal toxins.
+Biohazards, as the term is used in the context of scientific research, are biological substances, including recombinant or synthetic nucleic acid molecules, which are commonly accepted as posing a hazard to human health or the environment.
+Biohazards used in research include pathogenic bacteria, fungi, parasites, protozoans, viruses, oncogenic viruses, recombinant or synthetic nucleic acid molecules, and plant and animal toxins.
 University practices regarding these biohazards are discussed in the following sections 3-450 through 3-480.

-The University follows the National Institute of Health (NIH) Guidelines for Research Involving Recombinant DNA (rDNA) Molecules for all research involving recombinant DNA molecules (rDNA) for which the University is responsible, not just for research funded by NIH.
-As the Guidelines state: “All non-NIH funded projects involving recombinant DNA techniques conducted at or sponsored by an institution that receives NIH funds for projects involving such techniques must comply with the NIH Guidelines.”
+The University follows the National Institute of Health (NIH) Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules for all research involving recombinant or synthetic nucleic acid molecules for which the University is responsible, not just for research funded by NIH.
+As Section I-D-2 of the Guidelines states: “All non-NIH funded projects involving recombinant or synthetic nucleic acid molecules conducted at or sponsored by an institution that receives NIH funds for projects involving such techniques must comply with the NIH Guidelines.”

-- molecules that result from the replication of those described in (i) above.
+- molecules that result from the replication of those described in (i) or (ii) above.

-The NIH Guidelines assign rDNA research to one of four levels of biosafety, or levels of physical containment, BL1 through BL4, based on the potential hazard posed by each experiment.
-Each rDNA experiment is subject to a review and approval procedure, depending on its determined biosafety level.
+The NIH Guidelines assign recombinant or synthetic nucleic acid research to one of four levels of biosafety (BSL-1 through BSL-4), or levels of physical containment, based on the potential hazards imposed by the agents used and for the laboratory function and activity, with BSL-4 requiring the highest level of containment.
+Each experiment involving recombinant or synthetic nucleic acid molecules is subject to an IBC review and approval procedure, depending on its determined biosafety level.

-The University is responsible for ensuring that all recombinant DNA research is carried out in full conformity with the provisions of the NIH Guidelines.
-(See External Requirements 3-F02.)
+The University is responsible for ensuring that all recombinant or synthetic nucleic acid research is carried out in full conformity with the provisions of the NIH Guidelines (See External Requirements 3-F02).
 In order to fulfill this responsibility, the University shall:

 - Establish and Implement Policies

-Establish and implement policies that provide for the safe conduct of recombinant DNA research and that ensure compliance with the Guidelines.
-The University may establish additional procedures, as deemed necessary.
+Establish and implement policies that provide for the safe conduct of recombinant or synthetic nucleic acid research and ensure compliance with the Guidelines.
+The University may establish additional policies, as deemed necessary.

 - Establish an Institutional Biosafety Committee (IBC)

-Establish an Institutional Biosafety Committee (IBC) that meets the membership and procedure requirements listed in the NIH Guidelines and carries out the functions of reviewing rDNA research proposals and activities.
+Establish an IBC that meets the membership and procedure requirements listed in the NIH Guidelines and carries out the functions of reviewing recombinant or synthetic nucleic acid research proposals and activities.

 - Appoint a Biological Safety Officer (BSO)

-If the University is engaged in recombinant DNA research at the BL3 or BL4 containment level, it shall appoint a BSO who shall be a member of the IBC and carry out the duties specified in NIH Guidelines.
+If the University is engaged in recombinant or synthetic nucleic acid research at the BSL-3 or BSL-4 containment levels, it shall appoint a BSO who shall be a member of the IBC and carry out the duties specified in NIH Guidelines.

 3-453 California Environmental Quality Act of 1970 (CEQA) Applicability to Recombinant DNA Research Activities